-Traditionally, a gap year has pertained to prospective college students who wanted to take some time off prior to beginning their post-high school education.
-More recently, college students looking for a break during the college years, as well as college grads, have found the gap year experience to be an attractive alternative.
+Traditionally, a gap year referred to prospective college students who wanted to take some time off prior to beginning their post-high school education.
+More recently, college students looking for a break during the college years, as well as college graduates, have found the gap year experience to be an attractive alternative.

 Benefits of Gap Year Programs

 Gap year programs offer a multitude of potential benefits.
 High school grads may need this time to gain maturity and increase their readiness for the rigors of college.
 Many young people use the opportunity to explore different parts of the country or world while they are unencumbered by the responsibilities of adult life.

 Gap year programs can also help participants explore different career options, clarify values, and develop skills which will help them to be successful in college, or the work world after college.
 By quenching these desires to get away, the gap year can help individuals to focus their energies on academics or career upon their return.

 High school students who plan to participate in a gap year experience will need to investigate the options for deferring admission at target schools or be ready to engage in the admissions process during their gap year.
 Even if high school students don't formally apply to college during their senior year, they will benefit from meeting with counselors, securing recommendations, drafting essays, researching college matches, and visiting some schools.

 A wide range of gap programs exist, including those with a focus on national/international service, art, cultural/linguistic immersion, outdoor education, the environment, health, hunger, homelessness, organic farming, and the sea.
 Not only will you gain experience, you’ll help other people, and it will look good on your resume.

 AdmissionsQuest and Middlebury College provide lists of gap programs to explore.
 Web-based services like Gapyear.com and the Center for Interim Programs provide consulting services and lots of content with advice for those considering gap experiences.